Karandash8/make-argocd-fly/README.md

 ## Caveats
 ### Requirements
-`kubectl` is expected to be installed locally.
+`kustomize` is expected to be installed locally.

 ### Currently supported directory structure
 ```